 An "instance" refers to a currently-opened copy of OpticStudio.
 OpticStudio allows for multiple copies of the software to be open on a single machine, thus allowing you to work on multiple optical systems or run scripts through the ZPL or API.

-If you have a network license, "instances" are counted separately from the number of license "seats" you have purchased.
+If you have a network license, "instances" are counted seParately from the number of license "seats" you have purchased.
 A network license assigns a license seat to a particular client machine, then that machine can open a certain number of instances.
 There are some caveats, continue reading the sections below.

-A license can open up to 8 instances on a single machine with an Ansys licenses (pro, premium or enterprise).
 You cannot split up some instances to another or multiple machines.